-Mr. Barrett is 64 years of age and has been a director of the Company since 1981.
+Mr. Barrett is 65 years of age and has been a director of the Company since 1981.
 He is the chairman of the Personnel and Compensation Committee of the Board.
 He was with Goodyear from 1953 to 1991.
-He is also a director of Air Products and Chemicals, Inc., Fieldcrest Cannon, Inc. and Rubbermaid Incorporated, as well as a Trustee of the Mutual Life Insurance Company of New York and a partner in American Industrial Partners, a private investment partnership.
+He is also a director of Air Products and Chemicals, Inc., Easco Corporation, Fieldcrest Cannon, Inc. and Rubbermaid Incorporated, as well as a Trustee of the Mutual Life Insurance Company of New York and a partner in American Industrial Partners.